refact0r/moderato/README.md

 # moderato

-a moderation discord bot
+an advanced moderation discord bot

-currently private because some things are broken
+currently wip

 if i know you i'll probably give you an invite link if you want